jessesquires/app-icons-script/README.md

 This script **does not handle naming collisions**, it will overwrite any existing files with the same names in the destination directory.

+## Additional script for Asset Catalog Creation.

+An additional bash script has been added that you can use to take the output from either the iOS or watchOS photoshop script, and create a complete AppIcon asset catalog, ready to import directly into your Xcode project.

+So, once you've run the photoshop script to create your iOS or watchOS icons, you can create an asset catalog like this:

+** iOS Asset Catalog **

+Assuming you're in the same directory as the directory containing the icons (which, for this example, we've called `iosicons`), and the script is in the same directory:

+`./createIconCatalog.sh iosicons . phoneAppIcon ios`

+This will create an asset catalog called `phoneAppIcon.xcassets` in the same directory, having copied all of the icons into the right place, and generating the appropriate JSON files.

+** watchOS Asset Catalog **

+Assuming you're in the same directory as the directory containing the icons (which, for this example, we've called `watchosicons`), and the script is in the same directory:

+`./createIconCatalog.sh watchosicons . watchAppIcon watch`

+This will create an asset catalog called `watchAppIcon.xcassets` in the same directory, having copied all of the icons into the right place, and generating the appropriate JSON files.

 ## Documentation

 * Adobe [Photoshop JavaScript Reference](http://www.adobe.com/devnet/photoshop/scripting.html)